dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

   value: dedalus-monitoring
 ```

-As Cluster Admin you will need to share to the Namespace Admin the route to the Thanos-Querier service
-here a way to collect the info, you can use any command you like:
+As Cluster Admin you will need to share to the Namespace Admin the route to the Thanos-Querier service; here's a way to collect the info, you can use any command you like:

 ```bash
 oc get route thanos-querier -n openshift-monitoring